Women and Underrepresented Creatives Need Support

 Sound familiar?

-My name is Jessie Kate Bui, I’m the founder of Hedge Studio, and my mission is to help creatives heal their self image so they can boldly share their stories with the world.
+Hi, My name is Jessie Kate Bui, I’m the founder of Hedge Studio, and my mission is to help diverse storytellers transform from struggling creative to confident director so they can celebrate their presence and share their unique perspectives with the world.

 Using my background mentoring visual storytellers, teaching at Art Center, and creating educational resources such as Talking Threads: Costume Design for Entertainment Art, I've curated and transformed my best solutions into a new course that helps diverse creatives heal their self image, share their nuanced stories, and find empowerment in their life and work.
+This content has transformed the careers of my mentees in meaningful, lasting ways.
+Moreover, I have partnered with nonprofits to make this process available to lower income individuals.
+Now, I look forward to expanding my reach, supporting organizations like yours in amplifying the voice of diverse creatives.
+Together, we can bring even more ideas, innovation and progress to your industry and to the world.

 let's make the struggling creative a myth